sagecodes/web-optimization/README.md

 - Manually optimized pizzeria.jpg to change the dimensions
 - Move link to load css files to the bottom of the html body to offset render blocking

 Page speeds are now at 93 - 95.
 Further performance enhancements could be made on the server side.
-Future improvements include: More Streamlined gulp tasks(or run multiple tasks), inline-css and JS when appropriate.
+Future improvements include: More Streamlined gulp tasks(or run multiple tasks), inline-css and JS when appropriate, use script to load in css with async property.

 ####Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

+**What was done to meet requiremnst for task 2:**

+- Refactor changePizzaSizes. no more query selcting or conversions back to pixel and percentages(Similar to solutionin lesson 5). *Resize time is now Aprox 1.7ms.*

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).